pace/cloud-sdk-ios/.gitlab/issue_templates/improvement.md

 <!-- What are the implementation details?
 Which alternatives have been considered? -->

-/label ~"T::Improvement" ~"S::Ready" ~"P:PACECloudSDK" ~"stream::mobile"
+/label ~"T::Improvement" ~"S::Pending" ~"P:PACECloudSDK" ~"stream::mobile"
-/weight 1
-/estimate 1h
 /iteration *iteration:"Sprint Next"